Enough is Enough

-This is what what mathematicians call uncertainty principle or Heisenberg principle, by sampling, you can’t get exactly both position in time (high resolution) and where it is going. (low resolution)
+This is what mathematicians call uncertainty principle or Heisenberg principle, by sampling, you can’t get exactly both positions in time (high resolution) and where it is going (low resolution).

 But you can sample at multiple resolution by taking a high resolution sampling, and rounding it at different scale, like I have done.